Advantages of Incorporating a Business in Wyoming

 - Minimum Corporate Formalities: One of the reasons why several people register a new company in Wyoming is because corporate formalities and restrictions are almost at an absolute minimum in the state.

-- No minimum capitalization: Whether you are planning to start an SME or form an LLC, you can fund your corporation with as low as $1 or even $500,000.
+- No minimum capitalization: Whether you are planning to start an SME or form an LLC, you can fund your corporation with as low as $1 or as high as $500,000.
 It doesn’t matter how much capital you are investing even though in some states, “under capitalization,” is a strict “no-no!”

-The most common question asked frequently at this juncture is what are the disadvantages?
+At this juncture, the most common question asked frequently is what are the disadvantages?

 Are there any Disadvantages of Incorporating in Wyoming?